governance

 Political Contributions Policy and Disclosure

-As required by the Lobby Disclosure Act, Equinix files quarterly reports on its federal lobbying activities and expenditure.
-These reports can be accessed through the Lobby Contribution Filing Search page on the Lobbying Disclosure page of the U.S. Congress website.
+• Per the Lobby Disclosure Act, Equinix files quarterly reports on its federal lobbying activities and expenditures.
+These reports can be accessed through the Lobby Contribution Filing search on the Lobbying Disclosure page of the U.S. Congress website or on our Investor Relations page under Disclosure

 Collaborating with our Peers

 Equinix belongs to industry and trade associations in the United States and abroad.
-Our involvement and membership assists Equinix in remaining apprised of emerging issues and industry standards, analyze policy and political information, influence association focus and positions, and provide educational opportunities for Equinix employees.
+Our involvement and memberships help Equinix remain apprised of emerging issues and industry standards, allowing us to analyze policy and political information, influence association focus and positions and provide educational opportunities for Equinix employees.
 Through various forums, we are actively advocating for policies that promote the generation and use of renewable energy and other low-carbon alternatives.
-We also seek to support change that will build strong and thriving communities and will enable our data centers to play an integral role in the development that maximizes environmental and social benefits.
+We also seek to support change that will build strong and thriving communities and will enable our data centers to play an integral role in development that maximizes environmental and social benefits.

 Equinix’s membership in any trade association does not indicate our agreement with all views and positions taken by the association.
-As of December 31, 2022, we were active members of the following sample list of organizations and several members of our leadership team have taken active leadership roles in trade organizations denoted by an asterisk below:
+As of December 31, 2023, we were active members of the following sample list of organizations and associations.
+The trade associations in which we played an active leadership role are indicated by an asterisk:

 • Alliance for Renewable Clean Energy (ARCHES)